dsesclei/snippets/shell_scripts/youtube_archive/README.txt

   - Run "./general_youtube_archive_cleanup.sh"
   - Wait as it moves metadata and any transcodings you've put in "encoded/"

+Why can't you run "generate_archive_batch_file.sh" on a Linux system?
+Because the resulting BAT file will have the wrong line endings and won't work on Windows.
+I tried to modify it to work on the Linux side but the resulting files consistently failed to run properly and I got tired of it.
+If you feel a bit spirited and want to try to solve this problem with standard tools (not stuff like "tofrodos" which isn't a standard tool) then feel free, and submit a patch to GitHub with your fix!

 If you transcode entire directories in HandBrake to make the files smaller, placing the transcoded mp4 files in the channel's "encoded/" subdirectory will make the archive cleanup script delete the originals and move the processed